ZEUS: Trump, Biden and the fallacy of fracking

 For proof, take a look at the performance of renewable energy stocks this year, and in the past few weeks as Biden surged in the polls.
 Investors are often ahead of the game.
 Compare the chart of the iShares Global Clean Energy ETF (GCEI) to the iShares S&P 500 Energy Sector ETF (ISRHF) for a better look at the expectations for renewables vs fossils after the election.

-Remember, there are still Americans alive who bristle at the mention of FDR’s original New Deal, which created the social problems that helped lift the country out of the Great Depression.
+Remember, there are still Americans alive who bristle at the mention of FDR’s original New Deal, which created the social programs that helped lift the country out of the Great Depression.
 As a result, there are more than two million federal government jobs today, and another 24 million state and local government jobs.
 But that’s an issue for another election.